 Recent advances in genomic technologies have paved the way for rapid progress in defining genetic underpinnings of human disorders.
 These breakthroughs for complex brain disorders require high quality post-mortem brain tissue, and thus the need for these tissues has greatly intensified.
 That’s why the NIH created the NeuroBioBank, which established a new framework for collecting, processing, storing and distributing human brain tissue—to advance the science of brain disease.

 One man’s gift inspired the Brain Donor Project—and launched efforts to increase brain donation for research.
 The Brain Donor Project is the legacy of Gene Armentrout, who died in March 2015, after suffering from Lewy Bodies Dementia.
 Gene had planned to donate his body for anatomical study when he died, and when his family learned that Gene’s brain would be valuable for LBD research, they knew he was meant to be a brain donor.

 The image is enhanced to highlight the protein deposits that are the hallmark of Lewy Bodies Dementia.

 The Brain Donor Project was established in April 2016 as non-profit corporation and was granted tax-exempt status by the U.S. Internal Revenue Service as a 501(c)(3) on May 20, 2016.
-It is governed by a Board of Directors, which includes representation from the National Institute of Mental Health (NIMH) and the National Institute of Neurological Disorders and Stroke (NINDS), which oversee the NeuroBioBank of the National Institutes of Health (NIH).
+It is governed by a Board of Directors and receives expert scientific input from NIH representatives who serve as Federal liaisons.
+For more information on the Brain Donor Project’s partnership with the NeuroBioBank of the NIH, please visit the NeuroBioBank donor information page.